brano-holy/arch-linux-installer/README.md

 Config syntax
 -------------
 Config files are using INI-like syntax (see examples).
-To show all possible options, run `./arch-linux-installer --help` or simply `./arch-linux-installer` without options.
+To show all possible options, simply run `./arch-linux-installer` without options.